syrusakbary/Flask-SuperAdmin/README.rst

 Kudos
 -----

-This library is a vitamined fork of the `Flask-Admin <https://github.com/mrjoes/flask-admin/>`_ package by Serge S. Koval.
+This library is a supervitamined fork of the `Flask-Admin <https://github.com/mrjoes/flask-admin/>`_ package by Serge S. Koval.